dotnet/command-line-api/README.md

-# CliCommandLineParser
+# Microsoft.DotNet.Cli.CommandLine

-A second generation of command-line parser for .NET Core command line tools
+A second-generation parser for the .NET Core command line tools.